amorales187/DH150/Assignments/A04/README.md

 A couple of solutions to satisfy this need is by calling the 311 (the non-emergency phone number) or submitting the service request online.
 A passive but common method is just ignoring the problem and waiting for neighbors or people with more authority to take notice and solve the issue.

 **What is(are) the limitation(s) that possibly would be improved with (digital) technology?**
-* Too many phone calls on non-emergency issues that take time to process → Quick and easy process for reporting an issue :+1:
-:thumbsup: Quick and easy process for reporting an issue
-* Hard or takes extra effort to record/remember/describe the location of the problem through phone call → Option for people to place a location marker on their reports
+:-1: No way to keep track and check status of a submitted report, which makes people impatient and out of the loop :-1: Too many phone calls on non-emergency issues that take time to process :-1: Hard or takes extra effort to record/remember/describe the location of the problem through phone call :-1: Too many reports on the same issue
-* Timely feedback that would otherwise keep people waiting/wondering and prevent people from contacting the city service for status updates → Check on the status of submitted reports
-* Prevent multiple reports on the same issue → Search reports made by other people to stay informed about what is going on in the community
+:+1: Transparent status checks on submitted reports :+1: Option for people to place a location marker on their reports :+1: Quick and easy process for reporting an issue :+1: Search reports made by other people to stay informed about what is going on in the community

 ### Target Users
 **What are the characteristics of the users (e.g. demographics, preference, expertise)?**